 What I'd Do Differently

 - DPC membrane instead of corrugated plastic.
 The corrugated plastic and hole saw approach works but it is fiddly to cut and not especially pretty.
-The DPC membrane method I used on the gutter grow system is neater, easier to work with, and cheaper.
-Switching to that this year.
+Done in v2 — see below.

 - Better spacing from the start.
 10cm between holes was too tight.
 Starting at 15-20cm would have saved a lot of shuffling plants around as they grew.
 The close holes still work as nursery positions, so it is not a disaster — but wider spacing from the outset would be smarter.